-A new spot this week targets New Mexico’s Attorney General Hector Balderas and the state’s use of privately funded legal fellows in the state attorney general’s office paid for by an out-of-state billionaire to provide assistance on litigation and promote “clean energy, climate and environmental laws and policies.”
+This week, there’s a focus on New Mexico’s Attorney General Hector Balderas and the utilization of privately funded legal fellows in his office.
+An out-of-state billionaire finances these fellows to aid in litigation and advocate for “clean energy, climate, and environmental laws and policies” within the state.

-The ads by Climate Litigation Watch, a project of the public interest law firm Government Accountability & Oversight, P.C., according to the release, will run on radio, television, and online.
+As per the statement, Climate Litigation Watch, a project operated by the public interest law firm Government Accountability & Oversight, P.C., will broadcast advertisements on radio, television, and various online platforms.

-“Attorney General Hector Balderas has let billionaire Michael Bloomberg hire a special prosecutor for our state’s top law enforcement office, to promote Mr. Bloomberg’s radical environmental agenda,” the ad’s voiceover begins.
+The advertisement starts with a voiceover stating, “Attorney General Hector Balderas has allowed billionaire Michael Bloomberg to enlist a special prosecutor for our state’s primary law enforcement agency, advancing Mr. Bloomberg’s extreme environmental goals.”

-The ad refers to the creation of the New York University Law School’s new State Energy and Environmental Impact Center (SEEIC) in August 2017, underwritten by a $6 million grant from former New York Mayor Michael Bloomberg.
-Hayes told the Post the money would be used “not only [for] litigation against the federal government but also enforcement activities on the state level.”
+The advertisement mentions the establishment of the State Energy and Environmental Impact Center (SEEIC) at New York University Law School in August 2017, funded by a $6 million grant from former New York Mayor Michael Bloomberg.
+Hayes informed the Post that the funds would support not just litigation against the federal government but also enforcement efforts at the state level.

-That state-level activity would focus on supporting “state attorneys general in defending and promoting clean energy, climate and environmental laws and policies” in the form of the special assistant attorneys general who would work in the respective state attorneys general offices, but with salaries and benefits provided by SEEIC.
+The state-level initiatives aim to assist “state attorneys general in defending and advancing clean energy, climate, and environmental laws and policies.”
+This support would be provided through special assistant attorneys general stationed in the respective state attorneys’ offices.
+However, their salaries and benefits would be covered by SEEIC.

-According to emails revealed by Horner, an October 17, 2017 Hayes email to Tania Maestas, Chief Deputy Attorney General for Civil Affairs and Operations, and Victoria Bransford, Executive Assistant to the New Mexico Attorney General, apologized for the “need to make this announcement to facilitate the recruitment of attorneys who will take these spots in your office.”
+According to emails disclosed by Horner on October 17, 2017, Hayes sent an email to Tania Maestas, Chief Deputy Attorney General for Civil Affairs and Operations, and Victoria Bransford, Executive Assistant to the New Mexico Attorney General, expressing regret for the necessity of making this announcement to facilitate the recruitment of attorneys who will fill these positions in your office.

-Hayes assured them that the offer would get little play in the state, as “[t]here will be limited distribution of the announcement and we will not reach out to any press in your state.”
+Hayes reassured them that the offer would receive minimal attention within the state, stating that “[t]he announcement will have limited distribution, and we will not contact any press outlets within your state.”

-Horner said that Hayes’ promise to keep the announcement under wraps “violates the trust” of New Mexico’s citizens and avoids transparency.
+Horner stated that Hayes’ pledge to keep the announcement confidential “betrayed the trust” of New Mexico’s citizens and circumvented transparency.